The Truth About Hope According To Poet Grace Paley

 About the Author

-Leah, the Founder of CEO Rise and philanthropist co-founder of Cultivar Cartagena, otherwise known as the Jewish Mother Dominatrix.
+Leah Fisch is the Founder of CEO Rise and philanthropist co-founder of Cultivar Cartagena — otherwise known as the Jewish Mother Dominatrix.

-For the first 10 years of my business I worked as a Professional Organizer ultimately specializing in hoarders threatened with eviction in New York City.
-I learned, very tangibly, how to help people cut out the things they don't need, get clear on the things they do, and work with their unique way of thinking to make changes for the long term.
+A self-described messy kid with "lots of potential" she never seemed to live up to, Leah spent her first decade in business as a Professional Organizer specializing in hoarders threatened with eviction in New York City.
+She learned, very tangibly, how to help people cut what they don't need, get clear on what they do, and make change that actually lasts — even for the people everyone else had given up on.

 LEARN MORE ABOUT LEAH